Roger Sippl: Career

-Sippl is the founder of Informix, Vantive, Visigenic, and Elastic Intelligence.
+Sippl is the founder of Informix Corporation, Vantive Corporation, Visigenic, and Elastic Intelligence.

 While still a student at UC Berkeley, he obtained a full-time position as a programmer for Bechtel.
 Moving on to Cromemco, he landed a job as a programmer working for Harry Garland and Roger Melen.
 He asked permission to leave Cromemco to start his own software company, Relational Database Systems, Inc., in 1980 and Melen licensed Sippl’s designs to him as long as Cromemco received the first OEM on the product.

+Sippl later said that he was unaware of Edgar Codd's work on relational databases when he began designing Informix's query language—only discovering later Christopher J. Date's analyses of Codd—and stated his amazement that Codd came to similar conclusions without customers.
 Needing more money, Sippl sold 10% of Relational Database Systems, Inc. to his then future wife for $20,000.
-He received $184,600 of VC Angel funding.
-Attending a Spring Joint Computer Conference in Atlantic City, he joined a computer manufacturer’s tent where he helped to promote their product by using his new system on their hardware.
+He received $184,600 of VC angel funding.
+Attending a Spring Joint Computer Conference in Atlantic City, he joined a computer manufacturer’s tent where he helped to promote their product by using his new database system on their hardware.
 He sold a copy for $5000.
-The name Relational Database Systems, Inc. was changed to Informix.
+The name Relational Database Systems, Inc. was changed to Informix Corporation.

-Informix pioneered SQL relational databases, 4GL application development tools, and OLTP database technology.
+Informix pioneered relational databases, 4GL application development tools, and OLTP database technology.
 In 1986, Sippl brought Informix public, with $20 million revenue per year.
 Informix is now a part of IBM after peaking at a $4,000,000,000 market cap.
 He was CEO for ten years.

 He was the cofounder and chairman of the Vantive Corporation.
 Vantive was a leader in CRM.
 When brought public, it was acquired by PeopleSoft/Oracle.
 Vantive peaked at a $1,000,000,000 market cap.

 He also founded Visigenic in 1993, the first application server with the notion of sharing business logic.
 It was the beginning of three tier architecture and helped pioneer distributed object computing and the concept of the application server based on CORBA.
 In 1997, Borland acquired Visigenic.
 After bringing Visigenic public in 1998, Sippl was noteworthy for successfully bringing three Silicon Valley companies public.

 He founded Elastic Intelligence in 1996, to improve connection to SaaS-based data.
 The company's main product is the Connection Cloud, an SQL-based Platform as a Service for SaaS data.